 Imagine how powerful Bitcoin could become if more developers were actively building in its ecosystem.

-In the past, when Web3 developers thought about building decentralized apps, they rarely thought about building them for Bitcoin.
+In the past, when developers thought about building decentralized apps, they rarely thought about building them for Bitcoin.
 That’s because they couldn’t.
-Bitcoin mostly functioned as a store of value, but now that’s changing thanks to Stacks and its fully expressive smart contracts for Bitcoin.
+Bitcoin mostly functioned as a store of value, but now that’s changing thanks to Bitcoin layers, like Stacks and its fully expressive smart contracts for Bitcoin.

-Today, there’s a whole world of opportunities for developers to help propel the Bitcoin economy forward by building Bitcoin dApps and some of the key components of Web3 infrastructure, including DeFi, NFTs, and interoperability bridges.
+Today, there’s a whole world of opportunities for developers to help propel the Bitcoin economy forward by building Bitcoin apps across a range of categories, including DeFi, ordinals, social apps and more.

 How Big Can the Bitcoin Economy Become?

 Led by Bitcoin, the crypto industry built a $2 trillion financial economy from scratch in less than a decade with little institutional support.
-Today, Bitcoin has a market cap of about $330 billion.
+Today, Bitcoin has a market cap of about $978 billion, and Bitcoin ETFs were just approved in the US a few weeks ago.
+Many expect capital inflows over the course of 2024 to drive Bitcoin higher.
 Where does it go from here?

 We can extrapolate what the future for Bitcoin may look like based on what we know today.
 Let’s start with the basics.
-Today, Bitcoin’s market cap is largely centered around hodling: users and entities holding Bitcoin as a store of value.
+Today, Bitcoin’s market cap (which has fluctuated from lows of $300B to $1.2T in the past few years) is largely centered around hodling: users and entities holding Bitcoin as a store of value.
 Bitcoin itself is not a productive asset.

-For example, if you look at Bitcoin DeFi, the total amount of Bitcoin being utilized within decentralized finance (DeFi) is a mere fraction of the $330 billion locked in Bitcoin.
-In other words, most of the capital in Bitcoin is latent and not being put to productive economic use.
+For example, if you look at Bitcoin DeFi, the total amount of Bitcoin being utilized within decentralized finance is over $13.3 billion, but the rest of the $960B+ locked into Bitcoin is dormant.
+In other words, over 98% of the capital in Bitcoin is latent and not being put to productive economic use.

 Regardless, we believe there’s still more to the potential size of the Bitcoin economy than Bitcoin flipping gold.
 We see a much bigger market, one where developers make Bitcoin a productive asset through smart contracts.